geoffreywang1990/CarND-LaneLines-P1/writeup_template.md

 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+* Bonvert the images to grayscale
+* Blur the grayscale image with gaussian filter
+* Detect edge using canny edge detector
+* Seletct a ROI of potentional road marks could appear in the image
+* Detect straight lines within the ROI with hough transform line detector
+* Select lines with a slope between 0.876058051 and 2.44685437779 rad
+* Draw those lines on top of the original image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by selecting lines with a slope between 0.876058051 and 2.44685437779 rad

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when
+* it's a curving line
+* line marks are not good
+* low light condition

-Another shortcoming could be ...
+Another shortcoming could be
+* hough transform is too slow

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be: insteaded of using hough transform to find straight lines, use find countour function to get the boundry of those marks, and fit a line to it, it will be faster than hough transform.